7005215-wmci/cs-30-major-project/proposal.md

 - Sprites for each Character.
 I don't intend making too much
 - Possibly a final ending
 - Music in the background, probably not too hard to code.
+- Possibly 2 characters to pick from to play as, 1 Boy and 1 Girl.